mazenS1/tcp/downloads/README.md

 ### Using the Application

 1. Start the server on one machine
-2. Start thf client on another machine, providing the server's IP address and port
+2. Start the client on another machine, providing the server's IP address and port
 3. On the client, enter the name of the file you want to request
 4. The file will be transferred with error checking and automatic retransmission
 5. Retrieved files will be saved with a 'received\_' prefix